Christmas Fairy Garden

 How To Make a Christmas Fairy Garden

 I started with a great container.
-This one is made from old lath, and the perfect spot for our fairy home.
-Since I’m using it indoors, I was sure to line it with a plastic bag first to ensure that the water didn’t damage my table when I water it.
-Remember though when you’re looking after a garden like this though that there is no drainage, so don’t over water it.
+This one is made from old lath, and made a perfect Christmas fairy garden.
+Since I'm using it indoors, I was sure to line it with a plastic bag first to ensure that the water didn't damage my table when I water it.
+Remember though when you're looking after a garden like this though that there is no drainage, so don't over water it.

 Winter Fairy Garden Plants

 Next I filled the container with soil and added in my plants.
 I chose a cypress tree, a lemon cypress tree, and a frosty fern.
-I thought the cypress trees looked like little fairy size Christmas trees, and the frosty fern looked like a frost covered fern in the forest.
+I thought the cypress trees looked like little fairy size Christmas trees, and the frosty fern looked like a frost covered fern in the forest of the North pole.
 Definitely try to choose plants that look winter-y.

 Once the plants were in, I covered the soil in white sand.
-I didn’t really want to use deep faux snow, since I didn’t think it would be that good for the plants.
+I didn't really want to use deep artificial snow, since I didn't think it would be that good for the plants.
 The sand was the perfect solution.
-I did also sprinkle a little faux snow over top of the sand, but this way I only needed a little.
+I did also sprinkle a little fake snow over top of the sand, but this way I only needed a little.
+It made the perfect snow globe effect.

 DIY Miniature Fairy House